droher/boxball/README.md

 You may also attach the container and query from the command line.
 The data will be persisted on your machine in `~/boxball/drill` (~700MB).

-#### Spark

-Coming soon

 ### Traditional (Row-oriented) Databases
 Note: these frameworks are likely to be prohibitively slow when querying play-by-play data, and they take up significantly more disk space than their columnar counterparts.
 #### Postgres
 Similar configuration to the cstore_fdw extended version above, but stored in the conventional way.

-`docker run --name postgres -d -p 5432:5432 -v ~/boxball/postgres:/var/lib/postgresql/data doublewick/boxball:postgres-latest`
+`docker run --name postgres -d -p 5432:5432 -e POSTGRES_PASSWORD="postgres" -v ~/boxball/postgres:/var/lib/postgresql/data doublewick/boxball:postgres-latest`

-Roughly 90 minutes after the image is downloaded, the data will be fully loaded into the database, and you can connect to it on port `5432` as the user `postgres` (either using the `psql` command line tool or a database client of your choice).
+Roughly 90 minutes after the image is downloaded, the data will be fully loaded into the database, and you can connect to it as the user `postgres` with password `postgres` on port `5433` (either using the `psql` command line tool or a database client of your choice).
 The data will be persisted on your machine in
 `~/boxball/postgres` (~12GB), which means you can stop/remove the container without having to reload the data when you turn it back on.